Devonshire Dock Hall: History

+At 00:44 GMT on 30 October 2024, emergency services were called to a "significant fire" at the facility.
+Two people were taken to hospital for suspected smoke inhalation, but were later released.
+BAE Systems stated that all personnel were "accounted for" and that non-essential staff should not come to work that day and should work from home.
+Cumbria Police said there was "no nuclear risk".
+15 fire appliances were sent to the scene by Cumbria Fire and Rescue Service.

 Structure and dimensions

-The steel frame DDH is the tallest building in Barrow at 51 m and could be described as a 'Groundscraper' having an internal working length of 260 m, width of 58 m and an area of 25000 m2 - over 6 acres.
+The steel frame DDH is the tallest building in Barrow at 51 m and can be readily described as a 'Groundscraper' having an internal working length of 260 m, width of 58 m and an area of 25000 m2 - over 6 acres.
+DDH was extended in the late 2010s which added an additional 10365 m2 of floor area thus totalling over 35000 m2.

 DDH is the second largest indoor shipbuilding construction complex of its kind in Europe after Dockhalle 2 of Meyer Werft in Germany.
 It is visible from miles around, most notably from the Blackpool Promenade which is over 20 miles away.

 Future expansion

 DDH is at the centre of a £300 million redevelopment of the shipyard that commenced in late 2014.
 A large extension to the hall is under-construction to enable construction of the Dreadnought-class submarines, the replacement for the Vanguard-class SSBNs.
 Proposals were also put forward in 2019 to re-clad the DDH in its entirety to extend the lifetime of the building.
 The projects are the largest investment at the shipyard since the construction of DDH itself.